IBM/zopeneditor-sample/README-VSCODE.md

 ## Navigate data sets with the Zowe explorer

-Now you are connected to Zowe and can start exploring your datasets in the visual explorer, as well as create new ones, drag over files, etc.
+Now you are connected to Zowe and can start exploring your data sets in the visual explorer, as well as create new ones, drag over files, etc.

 - If not already visible open (right-click one of those grep dividers and select the checkbox `Data Sets`) and expand the Data Sets view in the Explorer activity group.
 - Connect to Zowe server by expanding the node in the explorer that has the name of your connection profile created above.
 - Review the list of any existing zosmf profiles shown.
 - Default profile will be added in the favorites section of the menu.
-- Create a new dataset using the right side of the menu of the first `ZOSMF Profile` name and select first icon with `Create New Dataset`
+- Create a new data set using the right side of the menu of the first `ZOSMF Profile` name and select first icon with `Create New Dataset`
   - Select one option from a menu such as `Data Set Binary`, `Data Set C`, `Data Set Classic`, `Data Set Partitioned`, `Data Set Sequential`.
   - Provide a name such as `USER1.SAMPLE.COBOL` (using your actual user name instead of USER1) and click Ok.
-  - You will see a NEW Dataset is appeared in the Explorer View.
+  - You will see a new Dataset is appeared in the Explorer View.
-  - The dataset was created with the parameters defined in the User Preferences.
+  - The data set was created with the parameters defined in the User Preferences.
-- Now you can create a new dataset member with
+- Now you can create a new data set member with
-  - Right-click on the PDS dataset and select `Create New Member`.
+  - Right-click on the PDS data set and select `Create New Member`.
   - Provide a name for the new member and hit Enter.
   - Expand the PDS to see the new member.
-- Delete a Dataset or Dataset Member
+- Delete a data set or data set Member
-  - right-click on dataset or member to delete.
+  - right-click on the data set or member to delete.
   - Select `Delete PDS` or `Delete Member`, respectively.
-- Rule 1: The dataset ends with `.COBOL`, `.COBCOPY`, `.COPYBOOK`.
-By default Wazi for VS Code will assume that all members in such datasets are COBOL, COPYBOOKs or COBCOPY, respectively.
+- Rule 1: The data set ends with `.COBOL`, `.COBCOPY`, `.COPYBOOK`.
+By default Wazi for VS Code will assume that all members in such data sets are COBOL, COPYBOOKs or COBCOPY, respectively.
-- Rule 2: The datasets are listed in a mapping `files.associations` in the preferences.
+- Rule 2: The data sets are listed in a mapping `files.associations` in the preferences.
 The next section will explain the details behind that rule.

 ## Use the Terminal and Zowe CLI to interact with z/OS

-The Datasets explorer view showed you your datasets and members and allowed you to directly open, edit, and save your programs against MVS.
+The Data Sets explorer view showed you your data sets and members and allowed you to directly open, edit, and save your programs against MVS.
 In this technology preview other capabilities, such as right-clicking a JCL to execute it, are still missing.
 However, by integrating with the Zowe Command Line Interface (CLI) users such as Deb can still use Wazi for VS Code to compile and run her application.

 The way to use any command line operations in Wazi, including Git and other file-based operations, is the Terminal window, which is provided by the underlying Theia platform.
 You see the Terminal menu in the menu bar.